redwoodjs/redwoodjs-com-archive/docs/testing.md

 }
 ```

-Along with `variables` there is a second argument, an object which you can destructure a couple of properties from.
+Along with `variables` there is a second argument: an object which you can destructure a couple of properties from.
 One of them is `ctx` which is the context around the GraphQL response.
 One thing you can do with `ctx` is to simulate your GraphQL call returning an error:

 ```javascript
 mockGraphQLQuery('getArticle', (variables, { ctx }) => {